 The 2014 FEMA Flood Insurance Study (most recent available) and associated mapping for Washington County Rhode Island was used to develop stage-frequency data for the analyses.
 Index stations correspond to coastal areas designated as FEMA AE and VE high risk zones where FEMA has provided detailed analysis of depths and base flood elevations.
-FEMA AE zones are areas with a 1% annual chance of flooding.
+FEMA AE zones are areas with a 1% (100-year) annual chance of flooding.
 FEMA VE zones are areas with a 1% or greater chance of flooding and an additional hazard associated with storm waves.
-Table 5 below lists the Index stations used in HEC-FDA and the corresponding FEMA hazard zones with base flood elevations (BFE).
+Table 5 below lists the Index stations used in HEC-FDA and the corresponding FEMA hazard zones for the 0.01 annual flood probability, also called the base flood elevations (BFE).

-Т Table 5 Index Stations
+Table 5 Index Stations

 Flood HEC-FDA

 Zone Index

 with BFE Station

 AE11 25

 AE12 30

 AE13 40

 AE14 50

 VE14 60

 VE15 70

 VE16 80

 VE17 90

-The water surface elevation (WSEL) data and corresponding HEC-FDA water surface profiles for the 2020 base year, without sea level change (SLC) are presented below in Table 6 and Figure 3.

-To account for SLC, the mean sea level trend at New London, CT was selected to represent the project site because it was the closest long term gauge to the project location.
-The USACE coastal engineer calculated intermediate and high rates of relative sea level change at 0.017 and 0.047 feet per year respectively.
+The water surface elevation (WSEL) data and corresponding HEC-FDA water surface profiles for the 2020 base year, without sea level change (SLC) are presented below in engineer calculated low, intermediate and high rates of relative sea level change at 0.0074 feet/year, 0.017 feet/year and 0.047 feet per year respectively.
 This equates to an approximate increase of 0.37 feet for the low SLC and 2.33 feet for the high rate over a 50 year period.
-An increase of 0.37 feet, based on the low rate of SLC, was added to the WSELs for 2070 future conditions.
+An increase of 0.37 feet, based on the low rate of SLC, was added to the WSELs for 2070 future conditions for the initial evaluation and subsequently revised to the intermediate rate for the final analysis.